PabloChristian/dotnet-real-time-chat/README.md

 <h1 align="center">
 Real Time Chat
 </h1>
-A real time chat using C# dotnet, SignalR, RabbitMQ, Identity and some other technologies and patterns.
-This is a coding challenge.
+💬 A real time chat using C# dotnet, SignalR, RabbitMQ, Identity and some other technologies and patterns.
+This is a coding challenge 👨‍💻

 ## Code Challenge

 ##### Assignment
-The goal of this exercise is to create a simple browser-based chat application using .NET.
+📌 The goal of this exercise is to create a simple browser-based chat application using .NET.
 This application should allow several users to talk in a chatroom and also to get stock quotes from an API using a specific command.

 ##### Mandatory Features